 - We live in a permissive universe.

-- God will allow us to do what we will—and suffer the consequences.
+God will allow us to do what we will—and suffer the consequences—because that is the only way to develop virtue or reveal evil.
 If you drive your car off a cliff, God will give you over to your misjudgment to the destruction of your body.
 Likewise the false worshipers.
-If that’s what they want then by all means God will allow it.
+If that’s what they want then by all means God will let them have it.

-- And again, if that’s what the people want, that’s what they’ll get.
+- If that’s what they want, that’s what they’ll get.

-- So they fall further into all sorts of vices.
+- They fall even further into all sorts of vices.

-Then Paul turns to the now smug Jewish members of the congregation and obliterates their trust in the Law as well!
+Now that Paul has demonstrated the futility—and irrationality—of pagan fertility cults, he turns to the now smug Jewish members of the congregation and shows them that obedience to the Torah cannot bring eternal salvation because the Torah does not promise it in the first place.
 But that lies outside the scope of this essay.

 It should be apparent at this point that the mature adults Paul is talking about were heterosexuals who committed homosexual acts as a part of their religion.